kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 By configuring **UID 1337**, **excludeOutboundIPRanges**, or **excludeOutboundPorts** you can exclude the network traffic from being captured by the `istio-proxy`.
 This allows init containers to access the network, but they are able to connect only to resources outside service mesh.

-This is no longer required if `istio-proxy` runs as a native sidecar because the `istio-proxy` is injected as first init container and runs until the main application container finishes.
-So init containers are able to access network in the same way as regular application containers, and they may connect to resources inside and outside the service mesh.
+This is no longer required if `istio-proxy` runs as a native sidecar because the `istio-proxy` is injected as the first init container and runs until the main application container finishes.
+So, init containers are able to access the network in the same way as regular application containers, and they may connect to resources inside and outside the service mesh.

 ## Related Links